International Students

 Start of the term and deadline to arrive in Canada

 • Courses start on August 24.
-We recommend that you arrive between two and four weeks before classes start, to give yourself time to get settled in Montreal.
+We recommend that you arrive between two and four weeks before classes start, to give yourself time to get settled in Montreal and take part in our welcome activities.
 This will enable you to start your program in the best possible conditions.

 • You must have submitted your study plan and registered your courses in your student file before the deadline.